The Corporate Tax Planning Law Review: Switzerland

 ii EU proposals on taxation of the digital economy

 The State Secretariat for International Financial Matters has taken a position on the question of taxation of the digital economy.
 Switzerland is in favour of digitalisation and aims to provide a favourable framework for the development of a digital business model.
 With regard to taxation and OECD developments, Switzerland's position is that it is important to avoid hindering technological development and innovation through taxation.
-Thus, it is necessary to tax value where it is created and eliminate double taxation.
+Thus, it is necessary to tax value where it is created and to eliminate double taxation.
 Switzerland also favours a multilateral instrument and consensual solutions.

 Beyond these favourable statements of intent regarding the digital economy and the need to preserve innovation, the question of the digital economy has not resulted in any substantial changes to Swiss tax law.